dtrungtin/actor-booking-scraper/README.md

 * Booking.com sometimes returns some suggested hotels that are outside of the expected city/region as a recommendation.
   The ator will return all of them in the crawling results so you may recognize more results than your search.

+## Changelog
+This scraper is under active development.
+We are always implementing new features and fixing bugs.
+If you would like to see a new feature, please submit an issue on GitHub.
+Check [CHANGELOG.md](https://github.com/dtrungtin/actor-booking-scraper/blob/master/CHANGELOG.md) for a list of recent updates

 ## Epilogue
 Thank you for trying my actor.
 I will be very glad for a feedback that you can send to my email `dtrungtin@gmail.com`.
 If you find any bug, please create an issue on the [Github page](https://github.com/dtrungtin/actor-booking-scraper).